Slivered/Book_Recomendation_/README.md

 * Data recollection 🔍

- I recollected the data using various Selenium functions to scrap Goodreads and imdbk, these functions receive a list of genres that you desire and the function will scrap these genres for you, after each genre the data will be save in a .pkl file.
+ I recollected the data using various Selenium functions to scrap Goodreads and imdb, these functions receive a list of genres that you desire and the function will scrap these genres for you, after each genre the data will be save in a .pkl file.